 Our second experiment explores whether observers improved their inferences when given a noisy signal about the actor's taste.
-This captures a key aspect of many real-world settings: people can easily observe characteristics or demographics of others when socially learning.
-To put this into practice, during the observer stage of the experiment, we told participants the subjective rating about the business- $r \in \{\text{Negative}, \text{Neutral}, \text{Positive}, \text{Strongly Positive}\}$ -of the person whose action they observed.
-The experiment was other wise similar to Experiment 1.
+This captures a key aspect of many real-world settings: people can sometimes observe characteristics or demographics of others when socially learning.
+To put this into practice, during the observer stage of the experiment, we told participants the subjective rating about the business- $r \in \{\text{Negative, Neutral, Positive, Strongly Positive}\}$ -of the person whose action they observed.
+The experiment was otherwise the same as Experiment 1.24

 We focus our analysis on the Observer Stage of Experiment 2.
-Table 8 shows the average of observers' beliefs, $\pi(a|r)$ , for each action $a \in \{A,R\}$ conditional on the observed rating r.
-Following the presentation of Table 3, we also provide as a benchmark what the fully-informed Bayesian would respond (calculated for each combination of business and observed rating then averaged).
-The left two columns show stated beliefs and these benchmarks when the actor rejected the card (a = R); the right two when the actor accepted it (a = A).
-As in Experiment 1, the general direction of updating is reasonable: beliefs about the actor's signal moves up after a = A and down when a = R (relative to the prior belief of 50).
+Table 8 shows the average of observers' beliefs, $\pi(a|r)$, for each action $a \in \{A, R\}$ conditional on the observed rating r.
+Following the presentation of Table 3, we also provide as a benchmark what the fully-informed Bayesian would respond (calculated for each combination of business and observed rating, then averaged).
+The left side shows stated beliefs and these benchmarks when the actor rejected the card (a = R); the right side does so when the actor accepted it (a = A).
+As in Experiment 1, the general direction of updating is reasonable: beliefs about the actor's signal move up after a = A and down after a = R (relative to the prior belief of 50%).
+Perhaps the most striking feature from Table 8 comes from comparing it to Table 3.
+Doing so reveals that, if anything, aggregate inferences were less accurate in Experiment 2 despite observers having more information about others.

-&lt;sup>22The results from the Survey and Actor Stages of Experiment 2 closely match those of Experiment 1.
+24The results from the Survey and Actor Stages of Experiment 2 closely match those of Experiment 1.
 For the sake of relative brevity, we present the results from these two stages in an Online Appendix.